Lujaina-E/COVID-19-Vaccine-Predictions/README.md

 ## Challenges
 - Importing proper data that fit the criteria of what I needed to achieve my main goal as orginally planned
-- Making sure the data was in a proper format before I input it (csv file, dates were written as numbers rather than date form)
+- Making sure the data was in a proper format before it was input(csv file, dates were written as numbers rather than date form)
-- Scaling the data properly to account for the oustanding vaccine percentage of the Northwest Territories and Nunavut as their trendline lines gave negative [impossible] values
+- Scaling the data properly to account for the oustanding vaccine percentage of the Northwest Territories and Nunavut as their trendline lines gave negative [impossible] values (I later realized there would be no proper way to graph a trendline for these territories without ruining the data, so I made a seperate graph for just the three territories)

 ## What I learned
 Planning out the project beforehand, especially when regression is involved, is very helpful because I won't know what kind of data I'm be exposed to.
-I also editted my docuemnt continuously to ensure I didn't stray off from my original goal when I had to fix my planning to account for challenges I wasn't expecting (eg. not finding precisely the type of data I was expecting to) Preprocessing my acquired data and making it more suitable was also a valuable skill I learned as many hours were spent on Excel filtering and sorting the data to ensure I would only get the values I needed and that the values used would give me the prediction results that I was expecting(percentages gave accurate results.)
+Preprocessing my acquired data and making it more suitable was also a valuable skill I learned as many hours were spent on Excel filtering and sorting the data to ensure I would only get the values I needed and that the values used would give me the prediction results that I was expecting(percentages gave accurate results.)
 This required me to truly understand all the nitty-gritty details of my project, and the importance of always keeping the end goal in mind but being open to changes along the way.

 I also learned the details of how to interpret the data that I'm using, and the slope of the line of best fit.
 This was especially apparent because I had to be able to isolate the x-values of the intersection point of different lines to be able to decide what demographic the program should suggest increased exposure to the vaccine for.